-You'll see a snapshot of a few of our services on the next page.
+Following is a snapshot of a few of our services:

 Campus Activities Board: The Campus Activities Board is a direct avenue to an exciting variety of entertainment.
 We sponsor outdoor activities, as well as lectures from prominent speakers.
 Add into this mix the Miss Southeastern Pageant, Gumbo Ya-Ya, Strawberry Jubilee, Movie Nights, Comedians and numerous special events, and you have CAB.